mallsbahoney/MLFP-WIP/README.md

 > One wallet.
 Infinite use cases.

-Please use included demo link above for usage example, and use the HTML similator code to see a visualization of the back end flows of the wallet.
+Please use included demo link above for usage example, and use the HTML simulator code to see a visualization of the back end flows of the wallet.

 Concept Summary: